kubos/kubos/docs/kubos-linux-overview.md

 The high level components of every system will be:
 - Low-level bootloader/s
 - U-Boot (mid-level bootloader.
-Loads linux)
+Loads KubOS Linux)
-- Linux
+- KubOS Linux

 Ideally, all the files will be delivered to the customer as a pre-baked OBC.
 They'll just need to upload their user app files onto the board.